How to (FINALLY) Master Customer Onboarding!

 6. Prioritise communication

-Did you know you can also invite your customers to your projects on Project.co?
+Did you know you can also invite your clients to your projects on Project.co?

 Each project can be branded to fit your business, so you can treat the platform like your own in-house project management system.